 Configuration Manager administrative users use an SMS Provider to access information that's stored in the database.
 To do so, admins can use the Configuration Manager console, Resource Explorer, tools, and custom scripts.
 The SMS Provider doesn't interact with Configuration Manager clients.
 When a Configuration Manager console connects to a site, it queries WMI on the site server to locate an instance of the SMS Provider to use.

 The SMS Provider helps enforce Configuration Manager security.
 It returns only the information that the console user is authorized to view.

-Starting in version 1810, the SMS Provider now provides read-only API interoperability access to WMI over HTTPS, called the administration service.
+The SMS Provider also provides API interoperability access over HTTPS, called the administration service.
 This REST API can be used in place of a custom web service to access information from the site.
-For more information, see Administration service.
+For more information, see What is the administration service?.

 When each instance of the SMS Provider for a site is offline, Configuration Manager consoles can't connect to the site.

 For more information about how to manage the SMS Provider, see Manage the SMS Provider.

 To support the SMS Provider, the target server must meet the following prerequisites:

 In the same domain as the site server and the site database site systems

 Can't have a site system role from a different site

 Can't already have an SMS Provider from any site